Coulombic antiferromagnet in spin-1/2 pyrochlores with dipole-octupole doublets

-In contrast to Nd$_2$Sn$_2$O$_7$, Nd$_2$Zr$_2$O$_7$ and Nd$_2$Hf$_2$O$_7$ are deep in the conventionally ordered regime and manifested as an ``all-in all-out'' order in the $S^z$ component and the associated spin wave modes~\cite{PhysRevLett.124.097203, PhysRevB.92.224430,PhysRevB.92.184418,Petit2016,PhysRevB.94.104430}.
-As the actual order also involves the hidden $S^x$ component, the $S^z$ operator is then responsible for flipping the order in $S^x$ in addition to having the order within itself.
-This interesting moment fragmentation~\cite{PhysRevX.4.011007} arises from the $J_{xz}$ crossing term~\cite{PhysRevLett.112.167203} in Eq.~\eqref{eq1}, and has been well-understood from the peculiar microscopic properties and the model Hamiltonian for the DO doublets of the Nd$^{3+}$ ions~\cite{PhysRevLett.124.097203,Petit2016,PhysRevB.94.104430}.
+In contrast to Nd$_2$Sn$_2$O$_7$, Nd$_2$Zr$_2$O$_7$ and Nd$_2$Hf$_2$O$_7$ are deep in the ``fragmented AFM'' state with an all-in all-out order in the $S^z$ component and the well-defined spin-wave modes~\cite{PhysRevLett.124.097203,PhysRevB.92.224430,PhysRevB.92.184418,Petit2016,PhysRevB.94.104430}.
+As the actual order involves the hidden $S^x$ component, the $S^z$ operator is then responsible for flipping the order in $S^x$ in addition to having the order within itself.
+This interesting moment fragmentation~\cite{PhysRevX.4.011007} arises from the $J_{xz}$ crossing term~\cite{PhysRevLett.112.167203} in Eq.~\eqref{eq1}, and has been well-understood from the peculiar microscopic properties and the model for the DO doublets of the Nd$^{3+}$ ions~\cite{PhysRevLett.124.097203,Petit2016,PhysRevB.94.104430}.
 Here we do not get into too much details.
-Another Nd-compound Nd$_2$GaSbO$_7$ with the ``all-in all-out'' order was experimentally studied and the moment fragmentation physics was absent~\cite{PhysRevB.103.214419}.
-The onset of a continuum-like feature below the ordering transition seems more compatible with the spinon continuum of the pyrochlore AF$^{\ast}$ state.
-Due to the intrinsic disorder in the system, more information needs to be collected and examined.
+Another Nd-compound Nd$_2$GaSbO$_7$ with the all-in all-out order was experimentally studied and the moment fragmentation physics was absent~\cite{PhysRevB.103.214419}.
+The continuum-like feature in the ordered regime seems more compatible with the continuous excitations of the AF$^{\ast}$ state.
+Due to the intrinsic disorder, however, more information needs to be collected and examined.

-\emph{Acknowledgments.}---This work is supported by the National Science Foundation of China with Grant No.~92065203, the Ministry of Science and Technology of China with Grants No.~2021YFA1400300, by the Shanghai Municipal Science and Technology Major Project with Grant No.~2019SHZDZX01, and by the Research Grants Council of Hong Kong with General Research Fund Grant No.~17306520.
+\emph{Acknowledgments.}---This work is supported by the Ministry of Science and Technology of China with Grants No.~2021YFA1400300, the National Science Foundation of China with Grant No.~92065203, and by the Research Grants Council of Hong Kong with C7012-21GF.

-\section{1.
-Conventions for the coordinates}
+\section{Conventions for the coordinates}

 Here we list the conventions for the coordinates for the main text and this Supplementary material.
 The pyrochlore lattice has four sublattices, and the coodinates of the reference points from each sublattice are given as